codecrs/PHPShark/README.md

 # I Know!
 I Know!! - DRY Coding technique is here.

 You must be wondering about these functions popin up all of a sudden.
-Yes! they are all will be documented soon.
+Yes! they all will be documented soon.
 But since this project has already been put up, I will not leave this part un-explored and let you die with axiety.

 So here it is,